aaryannipane/rick-morty-react/README.md

    - **Custom Hook - useDebounce:** Created to encapsulate the logic for debouncing search input.

 5. **Context API with Reducer:**
-   - The application employs the Context API with a reducer to manage global state, facilitating efficient state updates and actions across components.
+   - The application employs the Context API with a reducer to manage the global state, facilitating efficient state updates and actions across components.

 ## Getting Started